Norvik-Alexian/Python-University/Python_Introduction/README.md

 ## Language Introduction
 Python is dynamic interpreted (bytecode compiled) language, put it simply Python is compiled-interpreted Programming language.
 Python support OOP, structured programming and other approaches.
-Python trackes the types of all values at runtime and flags code that does not make sense as it runs.
+Python trackes the types of all values at runtime and flags code that does not make sense as it runs. \
+Python is highly object-oriented programming language.

 **_Identifier_** in Python is pseudonym for variable, function class, module or some other objects